 The following antibiotics are alternatives recommended by the CDC:

-Some patients might experience side effects with antibiotics including:
+Some people might experience side effects after taking antibiotics, including:

 - stomach pain

 In most cases, the side effects will be mild.
 Patients taking doxycycline might have a skin rash if they are exposed to sunlight.
 If the chlamydia is not treated, approximately 10 to 15 percent of women will develop pelvic inflammatory disease (PID).

 Depending on the test used to diagnose chlamydia, a person may also be treated for gonorrhea because these two bacteria often occur together.

 Diagnosing chlamydia may include a physical exam to look for the presence of physical symptoms such as discharge, and will also include either a swab sample from the penis, cervix, urethra, throat, or rectum, or a urine sample.

 As chlamydial infection frequently presents no symptoms, health authorities in most nations recommend screening for some people.
 The CDC recommend chlamydia screening for:

 Women can go through the procedure at home or in the lab, either with a urine sample or by taking a swab from the lower vagina.
 The swab is placed in a container and sent to a laboratory.